dpp-name/node-jinba-server/README.markdown

 Node.js Jinba server
 ====================

-Node.js server that listen fro Jinba requests, process them and write to Pinba
+Node.js server that listen for Jinba requests, process them and write to Pinba